charleybebbaag/Mayflower.NET/README.md

 ### Including a File in a Migration

-It is possible to include a file in a migration using the special string `:r`.
+It is possible to include one or more files in a migration using the special string `:r`.
 Example:

 ```
 :r procedures\proc1.sql
+:r functions\func2.sql
 ```

-`:r` must appear at the begining of the migration, after some spaces or after the special comment `-- no transaction --`.
+The first`:r` must appear at the begining of the migration, after some spaces or after the special comment `-- no transaction --`.

-So it's ok to use include a file like this:
+So it's ok to include files like this:
 ```